hanabi/hanabi.github.io/Reference.md

 ### The Bad Touch Layered Finesse (Bluffs that Blind-Play a Duplicated Card)

 * If a player performs a *Bluff* that causes a blind-play of a globally-known duplicated card, that is quite strange.
 Doing this is not very good, as it violates *Good Touch Principle* and does not accomplish very much in general.
-* Players agree that this communicates that it is not a *Bluff* at all, but instead of a *Layered Finesse*.
+* Players agree that this is not a *Bluff* at all, but instead a *Layered Finesse*.
 The player who blind-played the card should continue to blind-play cards until they find the promised card.
 * This section also applies to *Priority Bluffs* that cause the blind-play of a duplicated card.
 * For example, in a 3-player game:
   * All of the 2's are played on the stacks.